vulturia/NinCore/README.md

 # NinCore
-My library for various things wich have to do with bukkit plugins.
+My library for various things which have to do with bukkit plugins.